-The overall LEI program goal is the education, training, and development of students thereby fostering an understanding and appreciation of the law, ethical responsibilities, and practical training to enhance their personal and professional ability to adapt and grow with changes in the legal environment.
+The overall goal is the educational training and development of students that fosters an understanding and appreciation of the law and ethical responsibilities, and the practical training that enhances personal and professional ability to adapt and grow with changes in the legal environment.

-LEI goals reflect the prevailing ethical and educational standards established by the American Bar Association: to enhance competent and effective delivery of legal services to all segments of society.
-It is important to note that paralegals may not provide legal services directly to the public except as permitted by law.
-Paralegals work under the direct supervision of attorneys.
+The goals established by the Legal Education Institute reflect the prevailing ethical and educational standards established by the American Bar Association to enhance the competent and effective delivery of legal services to all segments of society.